Kurunjang - Toolern Vale

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Kurunjang - Toolern Vale SA2 had a median income among taxpayers of $54,044 and an average of $61,265.
-This is below the national average.
-Greater Melbourne, for comparison, had a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates suggest approximately $58,503 (median) and $66,319 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Kurunjang - Toolern Vale rank modestly between the 29th and 38th percentiles.
-Distribution data indicates that 36.7% of locals (4,442 people) fall into the $1,500 - $2,999 income category, mirroring regional levels where 32.8% occupy this bracket.
-Housing affordability pressures are severe in Kurunjang - Toolern Vale, with only 83.9% of income remaining, ranking at the 39th percentile.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Kurunjang - Toolern Vale SA2's median income among taxpayers is $54,044, with an average of $61,265.
+This is below the national average, and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $58,503 (median) and $66,319 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank modestly in Kurunjang - Toolern Vale, between the 29th and 38th percentiles.
+Distribution data shows the predominant cohort spans 36.7% of locals (4,442 people) in the $1,500 - 2,999 category, mirroring regional levels where 32.8% occupy this bracket.
+Housing affordability pressures are severe, with only 83.9% of income remaining, ranking at the 39th percentile.

 Frequently Asked Questions - Income